-Differences Between Existing and Proposed Draft of Market Neighborhood Plan: The neighborhood association wanted to be sure to emphasize the areas of concern that they have for the future and not only the things they like about their neighborhood (such as concern for pedestrian, vehicle safety, and parking on neighborhood streets).
-Throughout the Plan, the neighborhood association sought to emphasize the single-family character of the neighborhood and ensure the protection of this character as smaller infill housing types are integrated into the neighborhood (see Vision Statement and Policy M-10)
+In this updated version of the Market Neighborhood Plan, the Market Neighborhood Association wanted to emphasize not only the things they like about their neighborhood, but document topics of concern for the future (such as concern for pedestrian safety, need to complete sidewalks, vehicle and pedestrian safety (especially along Market Street), and parking on neighborhood streets).
+Throughout the Plan, the neighborhood association sought to emphasize the single-family character of the neighborhood and ensure the protection of this character as smaller infill housing types are integrated into the neighborhood (see Vision Statement and Policy M-10).

-- Identify unique neighborhood characteristics and concerns in the Vision Statement - Emphasize the importance of surface water management and preserving water supplies for irrigation (Policy M-6) - Emphasize the importance of accommodating new infill housing while retaining the single-family character of the neighborhood and avoiding potential adverse impacts of infill development such as reductions in light/privacy, increased traffic and reduced parking (Policy M-10) - Minimize cut-through traffic and speeding on neighborhood streets using traffic control devices (Policy M-18) - Emphasize street, intersection and pedestrian safety, (especially on and off Market Street).
-Concern for areas where new sidewalks and curbs are being installed intermittently, resulting in narrower driving lanes from on-street parking, making it challenge for vehicles to pass each other on street (Policy M-19). - Encourage active neighborhood involvement in design of the planned Greenway along Waverly (construction is expected in 2024) (Policy M-20) - New Priorities Section 9 describing key issues that the neighborhood wants to emphasize as priorities for them including: public safety on streets, sidewalks, bike lanes, the planned Greenway on Waverly Way, preserving the existing single family character of the neighborhood, and continuing to involve and consult with the Market Neighborhood Association and neighborhood residents in the planning and development review process.
+- Identify unique neighborhood characteristics and concerns in the Vision Statement. - Note the importance of surface water management and preserving water supplies for irrigation (Policy M-6). - Emphasize the importance of accommodating new infill housing while retaining the single-family character of the neighborhood and avoiding potential adverse impacts of infill development such as reductions in light/privacy, increased traffic and reduced parking (Policy M-10). - Minimize cut-through traffic and speeding on neighborhood streets using traffic control devices (Policy M-18). - Emphasize street, intersection and pedestrian safety (especially on and off Market Street).
+Concern for areas where new sidewalks and curbs are being installed intermittently, resulting in narrower driving lanes, making it challenging for vehicles to pass each other on the street (Policy M-19). - Encourage active neighborhood involvement in design of the planned Greenway along Waverly Way (construction is expected in 2024) (Policy M-20). - Include New Priorities Section 9 describing key issues that the neighborhood wants to emphasize, including: public safety on streets, sidewalks, and bike lanes; the planned Greenway on Waverly Way; preserving the existing single family character of the neighborhood; and continuing to involve and consult with the Market Neighborhood Association and neighborhood residents in the planning and development review process.